About selective mutism

 Financial support for children with selective mutism

-Your child might be able to get Medicare rebates for up to 10 mental health service sessions from a mental health professional each year.
+Your child might be able to get Medicare rebates for up to 10 mental health service sessions from a mental health professional each calendar year.

 Causes of selective mutism